ekimetrics/ekimetrics.github.io/blog/2022-06-17-traditional_or.md

 In this first article is introduced a systematic way to approach and solve optimization problems.
 Then, the multi-knapsack problem itself is introduced.
 Then we apply the rules defined before on how to solve optimization problems and obtain the optimal solution to the multi-knapsack problem, formulated as a Mixed Integer problem and using Python-MIP package.
 Let's now introduce simple steps one can follow to approach optimization problems with optimization solvers.

+All the code associated to this article is provided in the Eki.Lab code repository [here](https://github.com/ekimetrics/ekimetrics.github.io/tree/main/notebooks).

 ## Main steps while creating an optimization model to solve a business problem